JohnFawkes/AURA/docs/config.md

 -   **Default**: `false`
 -   **Options**: `true` or `false`
 -   **Description**: Whether to cache images locally.
--   **Details**: If set to `true`, AURA will cache images to reduce load times and improve performance.
+-   **Details**: If set to `true`, aura will cache images to reduce load times and improve performance.
 This is particularly useful for frequently accessed images.Keep in mind that enabling this option will increase disk space usage as images will be stored locally.

 ---